AnnikaV9/carrotsh/README.md

 <br />

 ## Introduction <a name="introduction"></a>
 carrotsh is a lightweight and secure remote access server that uses the [websocket protocol](https://en.wikipedia.org/wiki/WebSocket), with full https support for encrypted connections.
-It aims to provide an ssh-like experience, but through a browser.
-The backend primarily runs on node.js, while the login manager and various scripts use python. [xterm.js](https://github.com/xtermjs/xterm.js/) is used as the frontend terminal.
+It aims to provide an ssh-like experience, but through a browser. [xterm.js](https://github.com/xtermjs/xterm.js/) is used as the frontend terminal.
 No installation of extensions or userscripts is necessary on the client side to access a carrotsh instance, only a modern browser with javascript support is required.

 #### Security features:
  - HTTPS encryption